 How could we rethink this interaction to stimulate the user's abilities?

 We're considering several strategies to achieve this.
 What's very pleasing today is that some researchers in the field of artificial intelligence are starting to work with us, specialists in human-machine interaction.
 Let's take the example of a decision that a user has to make with the help of software or a machine.
-If the user has a system that tells him directly "choose A and not B", and he knows that this system is generally right, he will simply do what the machine tells him, without resorting to his own reflection: his capacities are no longer stimulated, and they risk weakening.
+If he has a system that tells him directly "choose A and not B", and the user knows that this system is generally right, he will simply do what the machine tells him, without resorting to his own reflection: his capacities are no longer stimulated, and they risk weakening.

 If we design a system which, instead of directly giving the answer, has to react to a user's suggestion, then we create a situation which further stimulates human skills through reflection and interaction.
 It's a way of learning, no more and no less, between artificial intelligence and human intelligence.
 However, different interactions can have a wide variety of long-term effects on a user.
 So, it's quite complicated to set up.